omeka/omeka-s-enduser/docs/modules/demodata.md

 x![The Demo Data screen showing a dataset being purged.](modulesfiles/demodata_purge.png)

+### Uninstalling

+The module requires storage space of roughly 220 megabytes.
+This is by far the largest Omeka Team module.
+It is intended to provide Omeka S users with sample items for learning various features.
+When you are done with it, it should be both uninstalled in the interface and manually deleted from the `/modules` folder of your server to free up storage space.

 Note that the module imports a "Demo Data" vocabulary when it is first installed.
-This exists whether you have imported a dataset or not.
-This vocabulary is removed when the module is uninstalled.
+This exists in your installation whether you have imported a dataset or not.
+This vocabulary is removed when the module is uninstalled, along with all other resources and resource templates.
+You do not need to purge datasets before uninstalling the module.

 ## Datasets